 Select Academic Global Health Programs

-Georgetown University takes a multidisciplinary approach to global health research.
+Georgetown University takes a multidisciplinary approach to global health research and teaching.

 - B.S. in the Biology of Global Health.
 This degree from the Biology Department offers undergraduates training and research opportunities around the science of global health and the social and environmental factors that impact vulnerable populations.